jqnatividad/qsv/docs/whirlwind_tour.md

 `describe(include="all"))` took 12 seconds to calculate a subset of qsv's statistics.

 Creating an index gives us more than just faster statistics gathering.
 It enables multithreading on several other commands - `frequency`, `split` & `schema`.
+It also accelerates the `count`, `join`, `sample` and `slice` commands.

+> ℹ️ **NOTE:** Creating/updating an index itself is extremely fast as well.
+If you want qsv to automatically create and update indices, set the environment var `QSV_AUTOINDEX`.

-It also makes slice operations extremely fast because *only the sliced portion* has to be parsed.
+The slice operations extremely fast with an index because *only the sliced portion* has to be parsed.
 For example, let's say you wanted to grab the last 10 records:

 ```